Gursel Veli

 Gursel Veli (Гюрсел Вели Veli Gürsel) (born 8 August 1982) is a Bulgarian football player of Turkish origin, currently playing for Vereya as a midfielder.
 Veli is an offensive midfielder.
 His first club was Maritsa Plovdiv.
 Between 2004 and 2006 he played for PFC Svetkavitsa and Spartak Plovdiv.
 Veli signed a 3 year deal with Lokomotiv Plovdiv after being released from Spartak Plovdiv in 2007.
-He was given the №10 shirt.
+He was given the No.10 shirt.
 Veli made his official debut for Lokomotiv in a match against Marek Dupnitsa that was held on 22 April 2007.
 He played for 23 minutes.
 The result of the match was a 1:3 loss for Loko.